rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-7: The fields `x` and `y` must be the same type because both have the same generic data type `T`

-If we try to compile this, we’ll get the following error:
+In this example, when we assign the integer value 5 to `x`, we let the compiler know that the generic type `T` will be an integer for this instance of `Point`.
+Then when we specify 4.0 for `y`, which we’ve defined to have the same type as `x`, we will get a type mismatch error like this:

 ```
 error[E0308]: mismatched types
- -->
+ --> src/main.rs:7:38
   |
 7 |     let wont_work = Point { x: 5, y: 4.0 };
   |                                      ^^^ expected integral variable, found
 floating-point variable
   |
   = note: expected type `{integer}`
-  = note:    found type `{float}`
+             found type `{float}`
 ```

-When we assigned the integer value 5 to `x`, the compiler then knows for this instance of `Point` that the generic type `T` will be an integer.
-Then when we specified 4.0 for `y`, which is defined to have the same type as `x`, we get a type mismatch error.

-If we wanted to define a `Point` struct where `x` and `y` could have different types but still have those types be generic, we can use multiple generic type parameters.
-In listing 10-8, we’ve changed the definition of `Point` to be generic over types `T` and `U`.
-The field `x` is of type `T`, and the field `y` is of type `U`:
+To define a `Point` struct where `x` and `y` are both generics, but could have different types, we can use multiple generic type parameters.
+For example, in Listing 10-8, we can change the definition of `Point` to be generic over types `T` and `U` where `x` is of type `T` and `y` is of type `U`:

 Filename: src/main.rs